nginxinc/nginx-controller-lab/docs/class1/module2/lab3.rst

-Lab 3 - Advanced ADC Features
+Lab 3 - Advanced ADC Programmability Features
 ######################################################

 The goal of this lab is to demonstrate a few "advanced ADC" features which are now included in NGINX Controller.
 Previously, these